whiteboxdev/library-defold-grid-engine/README.md

 DGE snaps your character into a grid box on registration.
 To do this, the bottom-center <stride> x <stride> square region of your character is used to properly position it onto the grid.

-You may now utilize all of DGE's features by referencing `self.dge.FUNCTION_NAME()`.
+You may now utilize all character-specific functions by referencing `self.dge.FUNCTION_NAME()`.

 In addition to initialization and registration, you must also include updating and unregistration in your character's script: